India, in total, shares land borders with 6 sovereign countries. China is one of those.

 2. Himachal Pradesh

 This is one state which is a part of north-central, northern, and central India.
 It borders China in the north, Nepal in the east, Himachal Pradesh in the north-west and west, Uttar Pradesh in the south, and Haryana in the south-western corner.
 Due to plenty of pilgrimage centres and Hindu temples there, the state is also referred to as Devabhumi, meaning the land of Gods.
-On 9 November 2000, it became an independent state of the country.
+On 9 November 2000, it became an independent state.

 This northeastern state touches China in the north.
 Sikkim mainly shares a border with other countries and with just 1 state of the country, i.e West Bengal.
 It borders Nepal in the west and Bhutan in the east.
 The state is known for its biodiversity.
 This second smallest state in India is about a third enveloped by the Khangchendzonga National Park.